 The new £1 coins have been designed to be the most secure coin in the world!

 - 12-sided – the shape makes it instantly recognisable, even by touch.

 - Bimetallic – the coin is made of two metals; the outside gold colour is nickel-brass and the inner silver coloured ring is nickel-plated alloy.

 - Latent image – the image is like a hologram.
 Look at it from different angles and you’ll see either a ‘£’ symbol or the number ‘1’.

 - Micro-lettering – on the lower inside rim (on both sides) there is small lettering.
-The heads shows one pound and the tails side shows the year is was made.
+The head shows one pound and the tails side shows the year it was made.